YamamotoDesu/HelloRxSwift/README.md

 let obervable = Observable.just(1)

 ```
-### 2. "of" operator is used to create an observables array or an observable of individual type.
+### 2. 'of' operator is used to create an observables array or an observable of individual type.
 We have created observables but we need to subscribe to the observables.
 An observable won’t send events until it has a subscriber.
 ```swift